- All code should be easily accessible in repos under the DCSIL organization

 - You must implement code coverage on your app and run it in CI.

 - You must upload to Code Climate as well.
+See the linked doc for log in details.

 - You must implement the code coverage uploading and code coverage in your CI.